 6: SFQ800 is a True Essential

 Hailing from Seiko’s Ladies’ Essential Collection, the SFQ800 is just that.
 Essential.
+It’s an excellent selection when it comes to Seiko women’s watches.
 At first glance it appears like a casual everyday watch with a classic round case.
 Bold blue dauphine hands pop in contrast to the silver dial, telling the world this timepiece is at home on a laid-back weekend.

 Things get a bit dressier when you look to the link bracelet.
 It has a two-tone mix of silver and gold that puts the watch equally at home at dressier moments.
 If you’re looking for an essential piece that works with chameleon-like adaptation across your wardrobe, this is a solid choice with charm.